bkerler/edl/README.md

 - "./edl.py rf lun0.bin --memory=ufs --lun=0" -> to dump whole lun 0
 - "./edl.py rf flash.bin --memory=ufs" -> to dump all luns as lun0_flash.bin, lun1_flash.bin, ...
 - "./edl.py rl dumps --memory=ufs --lun=0 --skip=userdata,vendor_a" -> to dump all partitions from lun0 to directory dumps for device with ufs and skip userdata and vendor_a partition
-- "./edl.py rl dumps --memory=ufs" -> to dump all partitions from all lun to directory dumps
+- "./edl.py rl dumps --memory=ufs --genxml" -> to dump all partitions from all lun to directory dumps and write rawprogram[lun].xml
 - "./edl.py rs 0 15 data.bin --memory=ufs --lun=0" -> to dump 15 sectors from starting sector 0 from lun 0 to file data.bin
 - "./edl.py r boot_a boot.img --memory=ufs --lun=4" -> to dump the partition "boot_a" from lun 4 to the filename boot.img
 - "./edl.py r boot_a boot.img --memory=ufs" -> to dump the partition "boot_a" to the filename boot.img using lun autodetection